 Old Joliet Prison & Hollywood

 The Old Joliet Prison, however, was a popular setting even when it was in operation, not only for photos, but also for major Hollywood movies and series!
 Our tour guide proudly showed us John Belushi’s cell from Blues Brothers, and we were not allowed to go any further without first having a photo taken of us in the cell.
+But the Old Joliet Prison is also a popular filming location in more recent productions!

 Old prison – many stories